-We’ll show you 7 useful SFTP command line examples.
+Today we will present you several SFTP command line examples.
 We are all familiar with the FTP protocol and if you are reading this article you’ve probably used it for transferring files to your virtual server and your local computer.
-FTP is very simple protocol, but it is also very insecure.
+FTP is a very simple protocol, but it is also very insecure.
 All transmissions, including the username and password, are transferred in clear text and it does not use any type of security or encryption while transferring the data.
 It means that all data can be read by anyone who may intercept the transmission.
-Luckily, there is a great replacement for the FTP protocol – SFTP.
+Luckily, there is a great and secure replacement for the FTP protocol – SFTP.
 Today we will present you several SFTP command examples.
 Let’s get started.

 SFTP stands for Secure File Transfer Protocol and it relies on SSH.
 SFTP allows users to transfer data over a connection that is secured using the well known Secure Shell (SSH) protocol.
 The SFTP protocol is also faster and uses less data than the FTP protocol.
 Therefore we highly recommend using SFTP commands, instead of FTP whenever possible.
 With SFTP commands, you can transfer your files between your machines using some of the popular SFTP clients such as FileZilla, Cyberduck or WinSCP.
 You can also do it directly from the Linux command line.

-In this article, we will list and explain some of the most popular and useful SFTP commands.
-They are great for beginners – easy to understand and useful for everyday server tasks.
+In this article, we will demonstrate and explain some of the most popular and useful SFTP commands.

 You can connect to a remote server via SFTP using the following command